Man’s Best Friend:

 As, perhaps, did he.

-*Long after the fact one must consider the apparant mental health of both Kreachur and the portrait of Madam Black, and reconsider the possible long-term affects of some of the artifacts on display in the parlor.
+*Long after the fact one must consider the apparant mental health of both Kreachur and the portrait of Madam Black, and reconsider possible long-term affects of proximity to some of the artifacts on display in the parlor.
 Or one of them, anyway.
+But that wouldn’t apply to Sirius.

 Her theory floats the elegantly simple suggestion that Sirius Black may very well have been an alcoholic.